energysistem/manuals/42026-Z1/en/03-features.md

 ### General features

 * Play MP3 files from micro SD/SDHC up to 32GB.
-* 3.5 mm "line-in" port: listen to music from any portable player or even PC.
+* 3.5 mm line-in port: listen to music from any portable player or even PC.
 * Sound freedom: Share and listen to your music wirelessly everywhere.
 * Clear and clean sound across the audio spectrum.
 * Portable and compact design that allows you to take it everywhere with you and amplify your music.